-Now in its fourth year, the Harlem Semester Program continues to be an ambitious public humanities initiative that reflects the commitment of Africana Studies faculty to collaborative involvement with Harlem's social, political, intellectual and artistic work past and present.
-In 2017, the program received a generous endowment form Denise Jackson-Lewis (class of '66).
+Anchored by a generous endowment from Denise Jackson-Lewis (class of '66), the Program continues to be an ambitious public humanities initiative that reflects the commitment of Africana Studies faculty to collaborative involvement with Harlem's social, political, intellectual and artistic work past and present.
 Students from across disciplines are introduced to the complexities of Harlem’s histories, its past and current leaders, its culture, its arts, and artists.

 The curriculum of the Harlem Semester critically examines Harlem not as an inert site or abstract concept, but as an intensively peopled place of complex interaction and rich history, alive today.
 Pairing faculty from Barnard and other colleges with Harlem-Based institutions, these place-based courses teach Harlem’s diverse cultural and political legacy through participatory, interdisciplinary, multi-directional learning modules.